gura-doc/gura-doc.github.io/document/library-reference/chapter-34.md

 <p>
 <div><strong style="text-decoration:underline">midi.track#erase</strong></div>
 <div style="margin-bottom:1em"><code>midi.track#erase(n?:number):reduce</code></div>
 Deletes an event at the current insertion point in the track.
-The argument <code>n</code> specifies the number of events to be deleted.
-If <code>n</code> is omitted, one event will be deleted.
+The argument <code class="highlighter-rouge">n</code> specifies the number of events to be deleted.
+If <code class="highlighter-rouge">n</code> is omitted, one event will be deleted.
 </p>
 <p>
 <div><strong style="text-decoration:underline">midi.track#mml</strong></div>
 <div style="margin-bottom:1em"><code>midi.track#mml(str:string, max_velocity?:number):map:reduce</code></div>
-Parses MML in the string <code>str</code> and inserts resulted MIDI events at the current insertion point in the track.
+Parses MML in the string <code class="highlighter-rouge">str</code> and inserts resulted MIDI events at the current insertion point in the track.
 </p>
 <p>
-The argument <code>max_velocity</code> specifies the maximum number of velocity in the MML.
+The argument <code class="highlighter-rouge">max_velocity</code> specifies the maximum number of velocity in the MML.
 If omitted, it will be set to 127.
 </p>
 <p>
 <div><strong style="text-decoration:underline">midi.track#note_off</strong></div>